Roger Kitter

 Roger Daniel Kitter (20 October 1949 – 3 January 2015) was an English actor, comedian and impressionist, best known for playing Captain Alberto Bertorelli in series 7 of the British sitcom TV series 'Allo 'Allo! after the actor Gavin Richards left the role.

 He had previously appeared weekly with Lulu throughout the 10-week run of her 1973 BBC1 series It's Lulu and was a regular on the ITV show Who Do You Do?.
 With Kaplan Kaye he also recorded a song "Chalk Dust - The Umpire Strikes Back" using the monicker "The Brat".
 Released on the Hansa label, it entered the UK Singles Chart on 10 July 1982; it reached a peak of number 19, and remained in the chart for 8 weeks.
-The song was a Top 10 hit in the Netherlands, Belgium and South Africa, and lampooned John McEnroe complaining about line calls in tennis ("The ball's in, everyone can see that the ball's in!").
-He also provided the voice of Tommy Cooper in the Lego "Kipper" advertisement.

 A Freemason, he was a member of the Chelsea Lodge No. 3098, made up of entertainers.
 On 25 September 2009 he became Chairman of the Entertainment Artistes' Benevolent Fund.

 Kitter died from cancer on 3 January 2015, aged 65.